-The extension of the pathology and intervention paradigms toward a recovery paradigm will generate significant new understandings about the varieties of recovery experience.
-But our understanding of those varieties is in its infancy.
+The extension of the pathology and intervention paradigms toward a recovery paradigm will generate significant new understandings about the varieties experience.
+However, recovery understanding of those varieties is in its infancy.
 It is time the recognition of multiple pathways and styles of recovery moved beyond the level of superficial rhetoric.
 It is time the field aggressively pursued a recovery research agenda.
 It is time that the recognition of multiple pathways and styles of recovery fully permeated the philosophies and clinical protocols of all organizations providing addiction treatment and recovery support services.